mathigon/textbooks/content/solids/content.md

 Let’s drag the examples of quantities related to volume and surface area to complete the diagram:

-    // COMMENT: Use Tinder component for this for now

-{.todo} INTERACTIVE: Mind map
+{.todo} INTERACTIVE: Use Tinder-drag component

----

-_{button.btn.continue}Continue_

 ---